 The management's role is assessed from the perspective of its ability to meet operational and financial objectives, implement strategies and adhere to strong corporate governance variables.
-In this respect, MARC considers the management's track record to be a key factor, assessing past performance on the basis of management skills and decisions.
+In this respect, MARC Ratings considers the management's track record to be a key factor, assessing past performance on the basis of management skills and decisions.
 Pragmatic plans and policies that provide management sufficient leeway to be able to respond to changes in the operating environment would be considered favourably.
 In addition, actual and potential influence of shareholders on the company's business direction is also given due consideration.
+This methodology should be read in conjunction with MARC Ratings' "Non-Financial Corporates" rating methodology which is available on our website at www.marc.com.my.